csdheepan/setup-angular-project/README.md

 **Initialize Firebase in app.module.ts**

-- Import the Firebase and AngularFire modules in app.module.ts:
+- Import the Firebase and AngularFire modules in app.module.ts  [App Module.ts](src/app/app.module.ts)

 **Deploy to Firebase**

-- Build the application using cmd ng build
+- Build the application using command `ng build`

 **Deploy to Firebase:**

-- Deploy to Firebase using cmd firebase deploy
+- Deploy to Firebase using command `firebase deploy`

 ## Contact Information:
 For any questions or further information, feel free to contact: